gemini3d/gemini3d/README.md

 ## Running one of the premade examples:

 Several different examples are included with the source code; although initial conditions for each must be generated by the user by running a corresponding equilibrium simulations which generates balanced initial conditions for a given date, time, etc.  These equilibrium runs generally are started with a made-up initial condition so there is a lot of initial settling before a sensible ionospheric state is achieved.
 To account for this one usually needs to run for about 24 hours of simulation time to insure a set of state parameters that are a good representation of the ionosphere..
-Each of these examples has its own initial and boundary conditions generation scripts which are stored in the appropriately named directories in the ./initialize/ directory, along with a config.ini file need as input to the simulation.
+Each of these examples has its own initial and boundary conditions generation scripts which are stored in the appropriately named directories in the `initialize/` directory, along with a `config.ini` file as input to the simulation.
 The generation scripts must be run in order to produce input grids and initial conditions for each simulation.

 The examples are labeled: